-Non-marking shoes are naturally used during indoor sports such as basketball, tennis, badminton, volleyball, handball, etc. They are manufactured from a unique sole created from rubber type material to offer maximum friction and “smooth ride” all along.
-They are called non-marking shoes because they leave no mark on the traditional wooden or tiled floors nor damage them such as the “classical” shoes that are worn outside.
+Non-marking shoes are naturally used during indoor sports such as basketball, tennis, badminton, volleyball, handball, etc. They are manufactured from a unique sole created from rubber-type material to offer maximum friction and a "smooth ride".
+They are called non-marking shoes because they leave no mark on the traditional wooden or tiled floors or damage them such as the "classical" shoes worn outside.

-If you want to test a particular shoe is it non-marking or not try making a dent in the sole with your thumbnail.
-If the dent recovers quickly than you have the right non-marking footwear in your hand that has some serious soft sole.
+If you want to test a particular shoe, is it non-marking or not try making a dent in the sole with your thumbnail.
+If the dent recovers quickly, you have the right non-marking footwear in your hand with some serious soft soles.

 Different Sport – Different Non-Marking Shoe

-Besides the apparent reason on why you need to wear non-marking shoes when you play a certain sports indoors-protecting the floor from scratch marks, the non-marking shoes for different sports are not only designed but also manufactured differently because each and every sport is demanding on its own way.
+Besides the apparent reason you need to wear non-marking shoes when you play certain sports indoors-protecting the floor from scratch marks, non-marking shoes for different sports are designed and manufactured differently because every sport demands its own way.

 Non-marking Shoes for Badminton